 Lisdexamfetamine can pass into breast milk and may cause side effects in the nursing baby.
 You should not breast-feed while using this medicine.

 Vyvanse is not FDA-approved to treat ADHD in a child younger than 6 years old.
 Vyvanse is not FDA-approved to treat binge eating disorder in anyone younger than 18 years old.

 How should I take Vyvanse?

 Take Vyvanse exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Your doctor may occasionally change your dose.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-The capsule should be swallowed whole.
-You may also open the Vyvanse capsule and sprinkle the medicine into a glass of water.
-After the medicine has dissolved, drink this mixture right away.
-Do not save the mixture for later use.
-Discard the empty capsule.
+To make swallowing easier, you may open the capsule and sprinkle the medicine into a glass of water or orange juice, or mix it with yogurt.
+After the medicine has dissolved, drink or eat the mixture right away.
+Do not save for later use.

 Store at room temperature away from moisture, heat, and light.
-Vyvanse is a drug of abuse and may be habit-forming.
-Keep track of the amount of medicine used from each new bottle.
-You should be aware if anyone is using your medicine improperly or without a prescription.
-Using this medication improperly can cause death or serious side effects on the heart.
+Keep track of your medicine.
+Vyvanse is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember, but not late in the day.
 Skip the missed dose if it is almost evening.
 Do not take extra medicine to make up the missed dose.